 “The safety objective in the case of a severe accident is that only protective actions that are limited in terms of lengths of time and areas of application would be necessary and that off-site contamination would be avoided or minimized.
 Event sequences that would lead to an early radioactive release or a large radioactive release are required to be ‘practically eliminated.”

-An early radioactive release in this context is a radioactive release for which off-site protective actions would be necessary but would be unlikely to be fully effective in due time.
-A ‘large radioactive release’ is a radioactive release for which off-site protective actions that are limited in terms of lengths of time and areas of application would be insufficient for the protection of people and of the environment.
+In this context, an early radioactive release for which off-site protective actions would be necessary but would be unlikely to be fully effective in due time.
+A ‘large radioactive release’ is a release for which off-site protective actions that are limited in terms of length of time and areas of application would be insufficient for the protection of people and of the environment.

 So situations likely to lead to large releases, because of the simultaneous or successive loss of integrity of all the containment barriers or because of the bypass of these barriers (containment bypass situations):